Assessment Appeals Process

 Every effort has been made to assess your property on a fair and equitable basis.
 However, if you feel the assessment value shown does not represent the present market value of your property, or the assessed value is not uniform (in-line) with similar properties in your area, you may make an appointment to discuss your assessment.
 Values may be raised, lowered or remain the same during these hearings in order to maintain equalization.

-If a property owner believes that the assessed value does not represent fair market value, is not equitable with similar properties in the County, or contains a factual error about the property, the County has several appeal processes.
+If a property owner believes that the assessed value does not represent fair market value, is not equitable with similar properties in the surrounding area, or contains a factual error, the County has several appeal processes.

 As a result of an appeal, assessments may increase, decrease, or reflect no change.
-Appeal results from the assessor will be mailed out by December 31, 2019.
+Appeal results will be mailed within six weeks of the appeal.

 Board of Equalization (BOE) Appeal